 At Paddington, we strive to attract and retain exceptional early childhood teachers.
 Our classroom teachers are degreed and licensed in early childhood education.
 Over 50% of our faculty members have completed the Stanley Teacher Prep Program (now called the Boettcher Teacher Residency Program) and were interns at Paddington Station.
-Among the teaching faculty members at Paddington Station Preschool, one has an AA degree, nine have a Bachelor’s degree (BA, BS, or BFA) ten hold a Master’s degree and we have two PhDs on staff.
+Among the teaching faculty members at Paddington Station Preschool, one has an AA degree, seven have a Bachelor’s degree (BA, BS, or BFA) 18 hold a Master’s degree and we have two PhDs on staff.
 At Paddington Station learning is viewed as a continuous on-going process for students, parents/guardians and teachers.
 As such, we highly value professional development and our team members participate in numerous and varied continuing education opportunities each year.
-Click on the titles below for expanded content on each learning experience (listed by date from newest to oldest):
+See below for expanded content on each learning experience (listed by date from newest to oldest):

 Seven members of the Paddington team attended this session which focused on enhancing the outdoor learning environment, as an integral part of an early childhood program.
 Through outdoor play, children develop gross motor skills, engage in social interactions, and take appropriate risks.
 Adding loose parts to the outdoor learning environment creates new experiences for cognitive growth and development, creativity, and language.
 By reimagining the outdoor learning environment as a dynamic and variable space, our team gained new insights into ways to ensure no two days outdoors are ever the same.

 The entire Paddington Team took a professional day and attended this event, sponsored by Denver’s Early Childhood Council.
 The focus was exploring the impact of equity on Denver’s children and families by hearing the stories through both data and personal experiences.
 All participants had the option to share their own stories in small groups and reflect on what these stories are telling us about creating a bright future for all of Denver’s children.